Working with me

 Helping people access their inner strength and manifest their fullest potential is my passion.
 It is my belief that we all possess an inner wisdom that can guide us to what is true and right for ourselves.
 In order to achieve this, I will work with you to create a safe and supportive environment where you feel comfortable exploring your thoughts feelings, and experiences freely and without judgment.
 I do this by utilizing a strength-based approach while looking through the lens of depth psychology.
 I will support you as you work to discover your authentic self by addressing the underlying issues that create impairment and dysfunction in your life.
 It is through this work that you will be able to understand yourself and others better, which can allow you to experience a more FULFILLING and MEANINGFUL LIFE.

-In my work, I have helped my clients overcome challenges with stress, anxiety, depression, and grief resulting from a chronic illness diagnosis.
+In my work, I have helped my clients overcome challenges with grief resulting from the loss of a loved one, chronic illness diagnosis, and major life changes.
 I also specialize in working with individuals who have experienced or witnessed an event that felt out of their control such as a car accident or assault.

 What will our first session be like